StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

        password: <password>
      ```
 2. If required, you can customise the integration using the [advanced configuration options](vsphere.md#advanced-configuration).
-3. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
+3. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
-4. Once the Agent has restarted, wait for the Agent to collect the data and send it to StackState.
+4. Once the Agent has restarted, wait for the Agent to collect the data and send it to Rancher Observability.

 #### Advanced configuration